Dr. David Michael Conrad, BSc, MD, PhD, FRCPC (Hematological Pathology)

 What brought you to your current institution?

 I received undergraduate, graduate, and medical degrees from Dalhousie prior to completing my residency in hematological pathology.
-I joined the medical staff in NSHA Central Zone as a hematological pathologist and was appointed Assistant Professor at Dalhousie University in 2015.
+I joined the medical staff in NSHA Central Zone as a hematological pathologist and was appointed Assistant Professor at Dalhousie University in 2015 and promoted to Associate Professor in 2021.

 Hometown: Timberlea, NS